 Start with breakfast at Piazza Maggiore

-Start your one day in Bologna itinerary in Piazza Maggiore.
+Start your Bologna itinerary in Piazza Maggiore.
 It’s the primary public square, located in the heart of Centro Storico.
 Travellers tend to pass this public square when walking around the historic city centre.

 The large public square connects several smaller squares and is surrounded by various religious and administrative buildings.
 It’s also where you’ll find the best pastry shops in the city.